Vasseurr/CustomCameraPreview/README.md

 ## Usage

-If the camera controller is null, return a loading indicator.
+If the camera controller is null or uninitialized, return a loading indicator.
 If not, return custom camera preview with parameters that you must given a empty list with the type of File and a camera controller
 ```
 if (controller == null || !controller!.value.isInitialized) {
    return const Center(